GiuseppeMassaro/GiuseppeMassaro/README.md

 I’m an aspiring **Data Analyst** currently completing a **Master in Data Analytics & AI at EPICODE**.

-I’m focused on transforming raw data into **clear insights, interactive dashboards, and business-oriented decisions**.
+I specialize in transforming raw data into **actionable insights, dashboards, and business-driven decisions**.

-My goal is to use data to support smarter strategies, uncover patterns, and help companies make more informed decisions.

-I am currently building practical projects in **Python, SQL, and Power BI**, while strengthening my skills in:
-- data cleaning and transformation
+I approach problems with a structured and analytical mindset, focusing on:
-- exploratory data analysis
+- extracting value from data
-- dashboard development
-- KPI monitoring
+- identifying patterns and trends
-- business reporting
+- supporting decision-making through KPIs and reporting

-💡 I’m actively looking for a **Junior Data Analyst** opportunity where I can contribute, grow, and keep learning through real-world challenges.
+💡 I am actively looking for a **Junior Data Analyst role**, where I can contribute to real business problems and continue growing through hands-on experience.

 ---

 ## 🔍 What I Do

 - Data cleaning and transformation
 - Exploratory Data Analysis (EDA)
 - SQL querying and aggregation
 - Dashboard development with Power BI
 - KPI analysis and business reporting
 - Data storytelling through visualization

 ---